thomas-davenport-op/MODMonteCarlo-PC/README.md

   `g++ -std=c++11 -I$PYTHIA8/include generateEvents.cc -o generateEvents -L$PYTHIA8/lib -lpythia8 -ldl`

+## Delphes
+- Looks like you need ROOT 6 for Delphes.
+Not that you should be using ROOT 5.
+The only reason it matters is that, for some werid unexplained reason, the **default** version in my Ubuntu distro seems to be 5.
+Just typing in root loads ROOT 5.
+So to make sure that during Delphes' compilation, classes from ROOT 6 are loaded instead of from ROOT 5, you need to do the whole `. bin/thisroot.sh` thing.
+An alternative (and much better) way to do this is remove ROOT 5 and install ROOT 6 in something like `/usr/local/` but a superposition of laziness and `if it ain't broke, don't fix it` is preventing me from doing that.
+Do that asap.

 ### Troubleshooting:
   `/usr/bin/ld: cannot find -lPythia` can be fixed by adding `export LD_LIBRARY_PATH=/home/aashish/pythia8212/lib` to your environment variables.